mariuszmspace/my-links/README.md

 > Tutorials, exercises, and challenges for learning Python.
 I have no idea how good/bad these are

 * [500 Lines](https://github.com/aosabook/500lines) - Many full Python programs written in 500 lines or less, great for beginners
+* [CheckiO](https://py.checkio.org/) - Challenges, shows all submitted solutions to a challenge and people vote for best - great way to see each POV -- `in-browser`
 * [Codecademy](http://www.codecademy.com/tracks/python) - Codecademy's online Python course
 * [CodingBat](http://codingbat.com/python) - Practice problems
 * [Coursera](https://www.coursera.org/courses?orderby=upcoming&search=python) - Online Python courses at various institutions